forax/write_your_own_java_framework/mapper/README.md

 1. Create the class `JSONWriter` and adds the method `toJSON()` that works only with JSON primitive values, `null`, `true`, `false`, any integers or doubles and strings.
+   You can use a switch on type for that.
    Then check that the tests in the nested class "Q1" all pass.

 2. Adds the support of [Java Beans](../COMPANION.md#java-bean-and-beaninfo) by modifying `toJSON()` to get the `BeanInfo`.